tap349/tap349.github.io/_posts/2018-03-26-phoenix-style-guide.md

 environment config (say, _config/dev.exs_):

-- settings which are very specific to environment (URLs)
+- settings which are very specific to environment (say, URLs)